-Challenge Key communication lesson Dealing with uncertainty Uncertainty can have a large impact on people's risk perceptions.
-Always acknowledge uncertainty.
-Always explain what will be resolved, when it will be resolved and what may not be resolved.
-Dealing with risk perceptions Asbestos communicators are likely to encounter a range of risk perceptions, from complacent or not concerned, to extremely concerned.
+Challenge Key communication lesson Dealing with Uncertainty can have a large impact on people's risk perceptions. uncertainty Always acknowledge uncertainty.
+Obtain as much information as you can to reduce uncertainty.
+Dealing with risk perceptions Always explain what will be resolved, when it will be resolved and what may not be resolved.
+Asbestos communicators are likely to encounter a range of risk perceptions, from complacent or not concerned, to extremely concerned.
 This range of perceptions can occur within a single situation and across multiple situations.
 Do not assume that just because someone knows about and understands asbestos risks they will act in a safe or logical way.
 Also remember that one person involved in a scenario may perceive the risk as acceptable, while another may not.
-Describing the nature of the risk The key information to communicate in preventive scenarios is the risk of exposure - that is, by preventing exposure to airborne asbestos fibres, the risk of asbestos-related disease is eliminated.
-Don't use language that implies that asbestos is harmless or safe in certain situations.
-Instead, explain the context within which it becomes dangerous.
-When communicating about exposure risk, always pair this with proactive steps that people can take to prevent exposure.
+Describing the nature of the risk The key information to communicate in preventive and responsive scenarios is not the same.
+When communicating about preventing exposure, it is not effective to use language that implies that asbestos is harmless or safe in certain situations.
+Instead, explain the context within which it becomes dangerous and the steps that people can take to prevent exposure.
 The key information to communicate when responding to potential asbestos exposure is the risk of disease, because people are more likely to be concerned about the impact of exposure on their health and their families.
-It is also important to communicate how to avoid further exposure, because the risk of disease increases with every exposure.
-Describing risk levels Instead of defaulting to terms such as 'high risk' and 'low risk' to describe the risk of disease, give people the information they need to make their own decision about where they sit on the risk spectrum.
-Be careful using emotive language, because it can be difficult to reconcile preventive and responsive messages if emotion is used.
-Clear, factual statements are generally best.
+It is also important to communicate how to avoid further exposure, because the risk of disease will never decrease with increasing exposures.
+Describing risk levels When using relative measures of risk, it is important to explain how experts have assessed the relative risk to be 'low', 'medium' or 'high'.
+If this can't be explained adequately, it will quickly amplify public mistrust and concern.
+Be careful using emotive language.
+When well crafted, appeals to fear first describe the danger and then describe how to prevent or minimise the danger.
 Consider the use of visual aids, but be aware that these can be interpreted in a variety of ways.